 Seven Simple Prayer Tips

 That is the most important thing I could say, but that is not what Nathan asked for.
 He asked for tips.
 He asked for suggestions.
 So here they go.
 I am just going to bang away.
 And, really, these don’t have biblical authority, because these are just kind of growing out of Piper’s experience and that is what saints should do for each other.
 We should share what we have discovered.

-3) Pray the Word of God over these people.
+Pray the word of God over these people.
 This will keep your prayers from being merely repetitive.
-Read the Word of God first.
+Read the word of God first.
 Meditate on it.
 Pray in it.
-And then pray what God shows you from the Word for the people that are appointed to be prayed for that day.
+Then pray what God shows you from the word for the people that are appointed to be prayed for that day.

-7) And lastly, I would say: Look for answers.
+And lastly, I would say: Look for answers.
 Take note of them.
 Keep some kind of record, maybe in your journal or in another folder: answers.
-And what keeps it all fresh and authentic is the way it all flows from the Word and goes back to the Word, the Scriptures.
-And I can’t stress enough that we don’t want to become rote, we don’t want to become mechanical and repetitive.
-And the best way to do that is to let the Word be fresh daily and let the Word make your prayers for people fresh daily.
+And what keeps it all fresh and authentic is the way it all flows from the word and goes back to the word, the Scriptures.
+And I can’t stress enough that we don’t want to become rote.
+We don’t want to become mechanical and repetitive.
+And the best way to do that is to let the word be fresh daily and let the word make your prayers for people fresh daily.